Birds

 Kejimkujik National Park and National Historic Site

-Approximately 178 bird species are found at Kejimkujik, including the Common Loon, Barred Owl, warblers, woodpeckers, as well as northerly and southerly species.
+Approximately 178 bird species are found between Kejimkujik National Park and National Historic Site and Kejimkujik National Park Seaside, including the common loon, barred owl, warblers, and woodpeckers, as well as northerly and southerly species.

 Kejimkujik National Park and National Historic Site